Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Opioid use disorder (OUD) is not driven by diet, blood pressure, or cholesterol, it is a disease of dependency, born from pain management, social vulnerability, and the biology of addiction.
 OUD blurs the line between medical treatment and illicit use, as patients prescribed opioids for pain can find themselves trapped in cycles of tolerance, craving, and withdrawal.

-From 2010 to 2021, OUD became one of the most alarming public health crises in the US.
-The age-standardized YLL rate more than doubled, from 363 -> 772 per 100k (+112%).
-In absolute terms, the burden skyrocketed from 1.18M -> 2.63M YLLs, the sharpest increase among the major causes of death analyzed here.
+The age-standardized YLL rate more than doubled, from 363 → 772 per 100k (+112%).

 For Opioid use disorder, one could attribute lead risk factors as social and environmental as addiction feeds addiction and drugs had to be started to develop addiction.
 Further roads to addiction are medication (pain killers) and overall mental health scape routes for people.
 However, there is not an estimated lead factor, as we lack sufficient evidence.